rattyBongo53i/royal_streams/notes.md

 - the shedule on the create invoice page automatically sets the due date for the invoice. that is each term has a duration of at least three month, however the user should be able to view and edit invoices with late payments
 - https://app.mailgun.com/dashboard?tab=send

+- [] page for resisting password
+- [] page for regeristering new user

   	--server smtp.mailgun.org \
   	--au postmaster@sandbox92240616d1e141bfb3e3fcecc1b68f3f.mailgun.org \